 Unless going for an unapologetic dip-dye (in which case, more power to you!), the most flattering version of the ombre hair trend for shorter hair involves some carefully placed highlights.
 Another French adaptation, balayage (“to sweep, to paint”) is a coloring process that involves the freehand-painting of color onto the hair shaft for softer, more blended highlights—like being naturally sun-kissed, if you will.
 The finished product, especially when topped off with some texture via loose, chunky waves and set off with a lightweight, medium-hold hairspray such as Nexxus Comb Thru Finishing Spray, is equal parts relaxed and sexy.
 The best part?
 Not a telltale demarcation line in sight.
 Bonus: Ladies with bobs or lobs can work the ombre into the natural graduated layers of their bobs, or even try asking for “peek-a-boo” highlights, where only the locks underneath the top layer of hair are bleached or lightened, only showing when hair swings around.
 Talk about a flirty backside!

 The buzzwords: Layage, sexy curls

 Medium hair has a lot of movement and personality to play with.
 It can work with a “layage” technique: a 2016 offshoot of balayage that involves laying (get it?) strands on a surface to strategically highlight strands.
 Either way, it’s still a freehand process.
 It delivers a more natural gradiation of color to each shaft.
 Styling medium hair is a breeze—quite literally, we might say, as easy, wispy curls and ombre color are a match made in heaven.
-Part hair down the middle, apply mousse or lotion such as TRESemmé Max the Volume Lightweight Moisturizing Lotion to help texturize, and curl away.
+Part hair down the middle, apply mousse or lotion such as TRESemmé Beauty-Full Volume Touchable Bounce Mousse to help texturize, and curl away.
 Muss up afterwards for a touchably sexy, tousled look.